Assessing employee liability at holiday parties hosted by their employer in Alberta

 Understanding the Scope of Employer-Hosted Holiday Parties in Alberta

 Before delving into employee liability, it’s essential to understand that employer-hosted holiday parties, whether held within company premises or offsite, are considered extensions of the workplace.
-According to Charles Osuji, Partner and Employment Law Specialist at Osuji & Smith Lawyers, “The legal framework doesn’t change significantly just because the event is a celebration.
+According to Dr. Charles Osuji (Hon.
+D.), Partner and Employment Law Specialist at Osuji & Smith Lawyers, “The legal framework doesn’t change significantly just because the event is a celebration.
 The same laws that govern workplace behavior, including human rights legislation, occupational health and safety acts, and company policies, apply to conduct at these functions.”

 In this regard, employers hold a degree of responsibility for what happens at their events, as they would during regular business operations.
 However, it’s a two-way street.
 “Employees, too, are not absolved from adhering to professional conduct standards, just because they are at a party,” adds Osuji.